awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

    Use the [AWS Lake Formation Data Permissions Console] to grant `Describe` permission to that role for all the Glue Databases that need to be integrated to the solution.
 Then grant `Describe` and `Select` to that role for all the Glue Tables that need to be integrated to the solution.
-This permissions allow the Web UI to discover the Glue Tables for the current account for allowing the data mapper creation.
+These permissions allow the Web UI to discover the Glue Tables for the current account for allowing the data mapper creation.
 2. Fetch the **PutDataMapperRole** value displayed in the _Outputs_ tab for the stack.
 Use the [AWS Lake Formation Data Permissions Console] to grant `Describe` and `Select` to that role for all the Glue Tables that need to be integrated to the solution.
-This permissions allow the solution to access Table metadata when creating a Data Mapper.
+These permissions allow the solution to access Table metadata when creating a Data Mapper.
 3. Fetch the **AthenaExecutionRole** and **GenerateQueriesRole** values displayed in the _Outputs_ tab for the stack.
 Use the [AWS Lake Formation Data Permissions Console] to grant `Describe` and `Select` to these roles for all the tables that need to be integrated to the solution.
-This permissions allow the solution to plan and execute Athena queries during the Find Phase.
+These permissions allow the solution to plan and execute Athena queries during the Find Phase.

 ### Data Mapper Creation